souvikmishra/souvikmishra/README.md

 # 👋 Hi, I'm Souvik!
-- :man_technologist: I usually code in Python, develop web-apps using Angular, and was once knees deep in ML, DL and a bit of AI.
+- :man_technologist: I am actively working on Python, React while building CI/CD pipelines for them.
-- 👀 Projects that interest me are usually tools and services that people thought they'd never need until it's out in the market, and now they need it more than anything else
+- 👀 I am currently exploring the domain of web3 and solidity
-- 🌱 I’m currently learning a bit of network security (I use debian btw), getting into cloud tech and trying to pick up React.js while brushing up on my CC skills
+- 🌱 The book I am currently reading is [The Almanac Of Naval Ravikant](https://www.navalmanack.com/)
-- 💞️ I'd love to collaborate on any open source project that has an interesting use-case
+- 🥅 Goals 2022: Create a [DEV.TO](https://dev.to/theavgwebdeveloper) page and give back to the community
 - :bearded_person: I like drinking coffee, discussing about new tech, solving riddles and meeting new people
 - 📫 My Socials
   - Connect with me on [LinkedIn](https://www.linkedin.com/in/souvikmishra/) to stay updated on what I am doing professionally,